nhatdm22022537/iai-hackathon-2023-backend/README.md

 - This module uses WebSocket (aka WS), specifically Socket.io for the most part.
 - Each user will now be identified by a socket ID, and multiple socket ID can be used by a single user at the same time (i.e. an user can join multiple game at the same time).
 - The event name starting with `post-` is from client (you post the requests to the server), `get-` is from server (you get the updates from the server).
+- Note: You would need the Flask server running to be able to check for the answer.

 #### Route `/game/get`
 Request (GET): Get the current data of this game (of course not including other players "sensitive" data).